Meet the City of Film Board

 Mark is also Trustee of Tong High School and Director of Imprint & Design Ltd.

 Andy Welsh became Chief Executive Officer of the Bradford College Group in 2014.
 Prior to this, he worked for Bradford College for more than ten years as Chief Operating Officer, with responsibility for building services, facilities, environmental issues, human resources, technology and library services.
 Andy was also the ‘Project Sponsor’ of the College’s Accommodation Strategy, which involves an exciting series of large capital projects.
 The new buildings have been tailor-made for interactive and innovative ways of learning, giving the students at Bradford College the very best chance of success, in state-of-the-art facilities.
 The new campuses continue the College’s ongoing commitment to positively contribute to the regeneration of Bradford, its people and its industries.

 Andy has taken on leadership of the Bradford College Group at an exciting stage, when the College is looking for new ways to build partnerships and meet the changing needs of students, communities, employers and others.
 This includes building skills in the creative industries and in innovation and entrepreneurship, with a strong emphasis on technology-enhanced learning, excellent employer relations and a commitment to the City of Bradford and the Leeds City Region.

-The College has a long-established relationship with the National Media Museum and UNESCO City of Film, and an excellent track record of achievement in providing talented and skilled students, with qualifications and work experience in film, photography, animation, art, theatre, design and technology for the creative industries.
-This includes the foundation of the College’s Whistling Woods Film School in 2012, in partnership with Whistling Woods International, based in Mumbai.
+The College has a long-established relationship with the National Science and Media Museum and UNESCO City of Film, and an excellent track record of achievement in providing talented and skilled students, with qualifications and work experience in film, photography, animation, art, theatre, design and technology for the creative industries.